 Earlier this month, I saw a good friend of mine posting a photo on Facebook of the new book she was reading, “Into the wild” by Jon Krakauer.
 I’ve read the book and saw the movie also, so I was curious on her opinion on the book.
 She wasn’t exactly thrilled with it and said that it wasn’t just because she didn’t like it, but because she was still under a spell from the previous book she had read.
 “The Shadow of the Wind” by Carlos Ruiz Zafon.

 Unfortunately, I don’t read as much as I’d like to, and to my embarrassment, I didn’t know anything about the book or the author.
-But I got curios and after reading a little about it, I downloaded it to my kindle.
+But I got curious and after reading a little about it, I downloaded it to my Kindle.
 Just two days later, I had finished and was completely under Zafon’s spell.
-If you’re just like me, you’ve also probably fell in love with the mystery in the books, the dark atmosphere and especially the amazing way he describes Barcelona.
-Right now I’m reading the second book in the “Cemetery of the Forgotten Books” series, The Angel’s Game, which is just as good as The Shadow of the Wind” (though perhaps a little more “Hollywoodian”) and which takes place in the same beautiful city.
+If you’re just like me, you’ve also probably fallen in love with the mystery in the books, the dark atmosphere and especially the amazing way he describes Barcelona.
+Right now I’m reading the second book in the “Cemetery of the Forgotten Books” series, The Angel’s Game, which is just as good as The Shadow of the Wind” (though perhaps a little more “Hollywoodian”), with the third one, Prisoner of Heaven in the queue.
+While all the plots have things in common, the most important one is that they all take place in the same beautiful city, Barcelona.

 Sempere & Sons Bookshop